North Beach Yoga & Pilates

 Proven Benefits of Yoga

-We cater for everyone from absolute beginners right through to advanced practitioners in ALL our North Beach Yoga classes so you are most welcome to come to any class.
+We cater for everyone from absolute beginners right through to advanced practitioners in ALL our North Beach Yoga & Pilates classes so you are most welcome to come to any class.

 We give variations for every pose so that every body can join in.

 Ahhh the most commonly asked question.
 YES.
-And Yoga is ESPECIALLY important for you!
-Whilst flexibility is a wonderful side-benefit to Yoga, there is no pre-requisite of bendiness required!
+And Yoga and Pilates are ESPECIALLY important for you!
+Whilst flexibility is a wonderful side-benefit to Yoga & Pilates, there is no pre-requisite of bendiness required!

 We cater to all bodies and encourage you to work within your body’s realms…

-Yoga is more about creating a healthy state of mind and healthy body….Practice and it will all come!
+Yoga and Pilates are more about creating a healthy state of mind and healthy body….Practice and it will all come!

-All equipment is supplied so just bring an open mind and heart!
-If you have your own Yoga mat, feel free to bring it!
-But we have plenty for you to borrow.
-You can bring a water bottle too, though we don’t tend to drink much during Yoga as we’re trying to build heat and some poses are better on an empty stomach.
+Since COVID-19, we require all students to bring their own mat and large towel -as well as any other props you may like to use – and additional towels to use as props for classes such as Yin/Restorative.
+You can bring a water bottle too, though we don’t tend to drink much during Yoga or Pilates as we’re trying to build heat and some poses are better on an empty stomach.

-Vinyasa and Power Yoga Classes are 60 minutes with an Optional extra 15 minutes of Pranayama (breathwork), meditation or just longer rest at the end.
-Those that need to leave after 1 hour may do so.
+Vinyasa and Yoga-Pilates Fusion Classes are 60 minutes with an Optional extra 15 minutes of Pranayama (breathwork), meditation or just longer rest at the end for those that wish to stay on.

-Beginners Courses & Classes, Yin/Restorative and Beach Yoga are all 60minute classes
+Beginners Yoga Courses & Classes, Yin/Restorative and Beach Yoga are all 60minute classes

 Anything you feel comfortable in.
 We will be moving the body in all kinds of ways, including upside down – so keep this in mind!